ballerburg9005/IQcaptcha-phpbb-extension/README.md

 </p>

 <p align="center">
 Please refer to the <strong><a href="https://github.com/ballerburg9005/IQcaptcha">main IQcaptcha repository</a></strong>.
-Don't forget to run composer install.
 </p>

+* Don't forget to run composer install in the IQcaptcha directory.
-Public sitekey and secret/private API key fields must be identical!
+* Public sitekey and secret/private API key fields must be identical.